Astronomox/Astronomox/README.md

 ## Currently

+- Head of Technology @ Ventics AI
 - 200-level Data Science @ UNILAG
-- Open to internships and remote opportunities
+- Open to internships and remote freelance
 - Building in public, learning in public

 ## Reach Me